Outputs¶

 uboot> bootm ${loadaddr}

-Once you’ve done this and you’re happy with it, reset the device to U-Boot.
-You don’t need to recreate the volume but you do need to repeat step 3.
+Once you’ve done this and you’re happy with it, reset the device to return to U-Boot.

 Now you can reboot the device into Liminix